Peking University High School International Division:Empathy in Practice

 Engage the media and Chinese public

-We want Chinese schools and social entrepreneurs to emulate our model
+We want Chinese schools and social entrepreneurs to emulate our model, learning from us while working with us to adapt our model

 See our first graduating class go to America, and perform well.